jepusto/jepusto.com/content/authors/Megha-Joshi/_index.md

 superuser: false

 user_groups:
-- Current Advisees
+- Alumni
 ---

 # Megha Joshi

-Megha is a PhD candidate in the Quantitative Methods program at The University of Texas at Austin.
+Megha completed her PhD in the Quantitative Methods program at The University of Texas at Austin.
+Her dissertation work examined cluster wild bootstrapping to handle dependent effect sizes in meta-analyses with a small number of studies.
+She now works as a data scientist at the [Analyst Institute](https://analystinstitute.org/), using meta-analysis and statistics to inform campaign strategies for progressive political causes.
 Her research interests include causal inference, meta-analysis, and missing data analysis.
-She is currently working on her dissertation, examining cluster wild bootstrapping to handle dependent effect sizes in meta-analyses with a small number of studies.